dragGH102/santiment-react-redux-api-demo/README.md

 - The boilerplate is not maintainted any longer so some dependencies may be outdated
 - graphql/apollo integrated
-- for simplicity, component names and eventual unused selectors from the original repo haven't been kept as-is
+- for simplicity, component names, tests and eventual unused selectors from the original repo have been kept as-is

 # original readme